rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 - Trade power/precision: type inference happens only for variable bindings; data types and functions must include complete, explicit signatures.
-This choice gives you the bulk of the ergonomic benefits, allowing for very powerful inference, but insuring that the scope of the inference is kept local.
+This choice gives you the bulk of the ergonomic benefits, allowing for very powerful inference, but ensuring that the scope of the inference is kept local.

 - Limit context: similarly, because data types and functions are annotated, it's easy to determine the information that's influencing the outcome of